 In a medical malpractice case, you can’t just say a doctor made a mistake; you have to prove it according to medical standards.
 This is where an expert witness becomes essential.
 Missouri law requires an affidavit of merit to be filed with your claim, which is a sworn statement from a qualified healthcare professional confirming that your case has merit.
 This expert will review your records and testify about the appropriate standard of care and how your provider failed to meet it.
 Their testimony is crucial because it provides the objective, professional validation needed to move your case forward and is a legal requirement you can’t skip.

-Establish the Standard of Care
+Proving a Breach in the Standard of Care

 “Standard of care” is a legal term for the level of skill and care that a reasonably competent healthcare professional in the same field would have provided under similar circumstances.
 To build your case, you and your legal team must clearly define this standard and show how your provider fell short.
 For example, the standard of care for a surgeon in Springfield might involve specific pre-operative checks.
 If your surgeon skipped those checks and it led to an injury, that could be a breach.
 An expert witness is key here, as they will explain to a court what a competent doctor should have done.

-Prove Negligence Caused Your Injury
+Connecting the Doctor’s Negligence to Your Injury

 Proving that a healthcare provider made a mistake is only half the battle.
 You must also directly link that mistake to the injury you sustained.
 This is the element of “causation.”
 For instance, if a doctor prescribed the wrong medication, you have to show that taking that specific medication is what caused your adverse health event, not an underlying condition or some other factor.
 This requires careful review of your medical history and often relies on expert testimony to draw a clear, undeniable line between the negligent act and the harm you suffered.
 Our team is experienced in investigating these complex situations to establish that crucial link for our clients’ personal injury cases.